Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Introduction

 Moreover, a more general survey on AI methods in optical networks is presented in~\cite{MATA201843}.
 In this work, the authors initially address the use of AI-based approaches in problems related to physical (optical) layer optical transmission, including performance monitoring and QoT estimation.
-Subsequently, they consider ML-based techniques for addressing optical network control and management issues, including network planning, connection establishment, network reconfiguration, intra-datacenter networking, software defined networking, optical burst switching, etc. In terms of network reconfiguration, which is related to the work in this paper, the authors initially present two nature inspired heuristics and subsequently briefly discuss an artificial neural network approach.
+Subsequently, they consider ML-based techniques for addressing optical network control and management issues, including network planning, connection establishment, network reconfiguration, intra-datacenter networking, software defined networking, optical burst switching, etc.

-Finally, additional (general) surveys on ML for network automation include the work in~\cite{8527529} that, similar to~\cite{MATA201843}, presents an overview on the application of machine learning techniques in optical networks (with a focus on ML rather than AI), as well as the work in~\cite{rafique} that is a tutorial focusing on the major concepts and applications of ML in optical networking.
-In particular, the work in~\cite{8527529} focuses on applications of ML at the transmission and network layers and surveys works in the state of the art related to QoT estimation, optical power monitoring, optical amplifier control, non-linearity mitigation, traffic prediction and virtual topology design, path computation, fault management, etc. In terms of which is related to the work in this paper, the authors initially present two nature inspired heuristics and subsequently briefly discuss an artificial neural network approach.
-Similarly, the work in~\cite{rafique} introduces the various aspects of ML, data management issues, as well as network management architectures and use cases utilizing ML for network automation.
+Finally, additional (general) surveys on ML for optical network automation include the work in~\cite{8527529} that, similar to~\cite{MATA201843}, presents an overview on the application of machine learning techniques in optical networks (with a focus on ML rather than AI), as well as the work in~\cite{rafique} that is a tutorial focusing on the major concepts and applications of ML in optical networking.
+In particular, the work in~\cite{8527529} focuses on applications of ML at the transmission and network layers and surveys works in the state of the art related to QoT estimation, optical power monitoring, optical amplifier control, non-linearity mitigation, traffic prediction and virtual topology design, path computation, fault management, etc. Similarly, the work in~\cite{rafique} introduces the various aspects of ML, data management issues, as well as network management architectures and use cases utilizing ML for network automation.

-Table~\ref{surveys} below summarizes the various surveys currently available in the literature that focus on ML-based techniques applied in optical networks for a variety of control and management functionalities.
-This is done in an effort to highlight the gap that exists in the literature and is covered by this work concerning a comprehensive survey on ML-based techniques for traffic-driven service provisioning in optical networks.
+Specifically, all surveys currently available in the literature that focus on ML-based techniques applied in optical networks for a variety of control and management functionalities are listed in Table~\ref{surveys}, with a brief description of their main focus.
+As shown from Table~\ref{surveys} and discussed above, some of the surveys listed focus on fault management, security diagnostics, and QoT estimation, while others are more general, encompassing a number of control and management functionalities in optical networks, but without examining in depth any particular functionality.

 Additional surveys in the literature concerning related topics for optical networks include the work in~\cite{920841} that discussed reconfiguration issues in traffic adaptive wavelength division multiplexed (WDM) networks, without however addressing any ML-aided approaches, surveys on optical performance monitoring~\cite{7273738},~\cite{8770528}, focusing on current and future technologies as well as on the benefits of data analytics, and surveys on routing and wavelength/spectrum assignment in WDM or flex-grid optical networks~\cite{6083231,Zang00areview,7105364}.
 Finally, there is a vast survey literature on ML techniques, as well as the utilization of ML-based techniques to address several networking problems.
 All these surveys are used in this work as background material in order to provide the information on the techniques/methodologies that are utilized in addressing the problem at hand.